 If you want to make your prospecting easier and more effective, and ultimately generate more clients for you, here are four steps to find the perfect prospects faster and more effectively.

 Prospects are definitely looking for you online.
 Make sure they can find you!
-Learn how to generate more leads online in the free guide, "The Financial Advisor's Crash Course in Generating Leads Online"!
+Learn how to generate more leads online in the guide, "The Financial Advisor's Crash Course in Generating Leads Online"!

 STEP 1 - Look in the Mirror

 If you want to find your perfect prospect, the best way to get started is to look inward and figure out who you are and what's important to you.
 How would people describe you?
 How do you like to spend your time?
 What values do you adhere to in your own life?
 What are your talents?
 What sets you apart from other advisors?

 Once you've made this inward look, the next step is to look outward for prospects who might possess those same qualities.
 Where do they work?
 Where do they spend their free time?
 How can you connect with them?

 People enjoy interacting with others who are just like them.
 Your prospects will see you as an ally who understands them and faces the same joys and struggles in life.

 STEP 2 - Look at your Client List

 Your existing clients provide an excellent clue into who your perfect prospects are (even if you're a new advisor with only a small handful of clients).